 BA (Hons), M. Int.
 Law

-David retired from the Department of Foreign Affairs and Trade in 2014 having served overseas as a diplomat and representative of Australia in international trade and environment organisations.
+David Morgan was appointed to the Board in December 2014 and was Chair of the Board from March 2016 to December 2017.
+He retired from the Department of Foreign Affairs and Trade in 2014.
+He served overseas as a diplomat and represented Australia in international trade and environment organisations.
 His policy experience includes helping to develop Australia’s gene technology regime and other health and safety issues.
-From 2004 to 2009 he was a Visiting Fellow at the University of Melbourne.
-David is the Chair of the Emorgo Foundation, a Director of the Victorian Bridge Association and a Councillor of the Australian Bridge Foundation.
+From 2004 – 2009 Mr. Morgan was a Visiting Fellow at the University of Melbourne.
+He is the author/co-author of books and journal articles on the legal, economic and political aspects of biotechnology and other trade and environment issues.
+Mr. Morgan is the Chair of the Emorgo Foundation, a Director of the Victorian Bridge Association and a Councilor of the Australian Bridge Federation.
 He received a kidney from his father in 1989.
-David was appointed to the Kidney Health Australia Board in 2014 and served as Chair from March 2016 to December 2017.

 Dr Steve Francis has worked for 20 years as a senior manager in the Not-for-Profit sector (Fundraising, Government relations, Advocacy, Policy and Strategy) for charities such as Australian Red Cross.
 For the past 10 years, he has focused on growing and managing technology businesses that create social good and generate sustainable revenue streams.
 Steve is a Director and Company Secretary for FrontStream Pty Ltd, Australia’s pre-eminent event fundraising platform.
 FrontStream is a for-profit business with a large charity client base including Leukaemia Foundation.